 This is not your everyday front plank.
 This is a total body challenge from the top of your head to the tip of your toes.
 Maintaining this plank for longer than 10 seconds calls for your all-out effort.

-Perform right at the end of your warm doing five sets of a 10 second hold with 20 seconds rest in between sets.
+Perform right at the end of your warm doing five sets of a 10-second hold with 20 seconds of rest in between sets.

 3. Core Finisher